-Top Tummy Tuck Trends – Best Practices in Abdominoplasty Surgery with Dr Craig Rubinstein
+Top Tummy Tuck Trends in 2021 – Best Practices in Abdominoplasty Surgery with Dr Craig Rubinstein

 What is a Tummy Tuck?

-Abdominoplasty can remove stretch marks and excess skin in the lower abdomen, but it cannot correct any stretch marks found outside the lower abdomen.
-The procedure can be done simultaneously with other plastic surgery procedures such as any breast surgery to create a ‘mummy makeover‘ package.
+Furthermore, an Abdominoplasty can remove stretch marks and excess skin in the lower abdomen, as that skin is often removed.
+However, it cannot remove any stretch marks found outside the lower abdomen area.

 - Use of liposuction in a tummy tuck – Lipoabdominoplasty